If you’re a copywriter, you’ll know it takes a great deal of time and attention to create engaging content.

 Some features, such as the reading level, are not completely accurate.

-These copywriting tools are well-worth applying to your work.
+These copywriting tools are well-worth applying to your work and content as part of your inbound strategy.
 They are user-friendly, informative, and provide you with numerical data and inspiration, helping you achieve your marketing goals.

 There are some limitations to consider with each tool, but use them simultaneously to make the most of their strengths.

-In this blog, we’ll be addressing content strategy, an integral pillar of the inbound marketing...
+In this blog, we’ll be addressing content strategy for inbound marketing, an integral pillar of the...

 Tools, Tips, and Templates For Conducting Content Audits in 2021